vegafoundation/resonance-vega-infinite-aeea-continuum-2025/whitepaper/vega-infinite-aeea-continuum_la.md

 ## 6. Ecosystem Context

-VEGA INFINITE AEEA CONTINUUM is part of:
+VEGA Infinite AEEA Continuum is part of:

 - **VEGA** – The operating system of meaning
 - **INŞÆVREN** – Universal creation framework